openafs-contrib/openafs-robotest/README.md

 The test harness should be run as a normal user, but the installation and removal of OpenAFS requires root access.
-All commands within the test harness which require root access use sudo to invoke a script.
-This script permits only commands needed for OpenAFS installation and and removal.
+All commands within the test harness that require root access use sudo to invoke a wrapper script.
+This script permits only commands needed to install, setup, and then remove OpenAFS.

-First, run the `gensudo` setup command to generate the commands permitted based on the current settings.

-    $ ./run.py setup
-    (setup) gensudo
-    (setup) quit

-This will generate a script in the `tools` directory called `afs-robotest-sudo`.
-Copy this generated file to `/usr/sbin/afs-robotest-sudo`.
+First, install the wrapper script to '/usr/sbin':

     sudo cp tools/afs-robotest-sudo /usr/sbin/

-Next, add the following line to your sudoers configuration, using `sudo visudo`:
+Next, using `sudo visudo`, add the following line to your sudoers configuration:

     ALL ALL = (root) NOPASSWD: /usr/sbin/afs-robotest-sudo